 Serve the Falafel Curry with …

-- In a large pot, heat one teaspoon of plant-based oil and add in the Falafel once the oil is hot.
+- In a large pot, heat the plant-based oil and add in the Falafel once the oil is hot.

 - Fry them for about 2-3 minutes on medium-high heat and reduce the heat to low.

-- Add in the tomato purée, coconut milk and spices.
+- Add in the tomato purée, coconut milk, salt, ginger powder, and garam masala.

 - Stir and let it cook for about 8-10 minutes (while slowly turning up the heat again).
 This is the point where you can adjust the curry to your taste by adding more coconut milk, salt, etc...